dylanjustice/AndcultureCode/CLEAN-CODE.md

         IStringLocalizer localizer,
         ILogger<ChaptersController> logger,
         IMapper mapper,
+        /* Since the entity for this conductor is our primary entity in this controller, we don't need to prefix it with "chapter" */
         IRepositoryReadConductor<Chapter> readConductor,
     ) : base(localizer)
     {
         _logger = logger;
         _mapper = mapper;
+        // Since the entity for this conductor is our primary entity in this controller, we don't need to prefix it with "chapter"
         _readConductor = readConductor;
     }